bigchaindb/bigchaindb/docs/server/source/clusters-feds/aws-testing-cluster.md

 bigchaindb show-config
 ```

-You can also check out the RethinkDB web interface.
-The way to do that depends on how `BIND_HTTP_TO_LOCALHOST` was set in your AWS deployment configuration file:
+If you enabled the RethinkDB web interface (by setting `ENABLE_WEB_ADMIN=True` in your AWS configuration file), then you can also check that.
+The way to do that depends on how `BIND_HTTP_TO_LOCALHOST` was set (in your AWS deployment configuration file):

 * If it was set to `False`, then just go to your web browser and visit a web address like `http://ec2-52-29-197-211.eu-central-1.compute.amazonaws.com:8080/`.
 (Replace `ec2-...aws.com` with the hostname of one of your instances.)
 * If it was set to `True` (the default in the example config file), then follow the instructions in the "Via a SOCKS proxy" section of [the "Secure your cluster" page of the RethinkDB documentation](https://www.rethinkdb.com/docs/security/).